kefimoetaz/kefimoetaz/README.md

 # 👋 Hi, I'm Kefi Moetaz

 💻 **Computer Science Practitioner** passionate about solving real-world problems through **Web Development, AI/ML, and Game Development**.
-🎯 Currently pursuing a **Bachelor’s Degree in Computer Science** at the Faculty of Sciences of Gafsa (2023 – 2026).

 ---